Skip to content

 Many people contribute to our information service in one or more ways, including giving expert and target audience feedback, sharing ideas, tips, experiences and photos and by asking questions.
 We’re extremely grateful to all the members of the SMA Community and the health, education and social care professionals who give their time, experience and expertise.

-If you’d like to be involved as a contributor or reviewer, we’d be delighted to hear from you; please email information@smauk.org.uk
+If you would like to be involved as a contributor or reviewer, we would be delighted to hear from you; please email information@smauk.org.uk